snakemake/snakemake/docs/tutorial/additional_features.rst

 Modularization
 ::::::::::::::

-In order to re-use building blocks or simply to structure large workflows, it is sometimes reasonable to **split a workflow into modules**.
+In order to reuse building blocks or simply to structure large workflows, it is sometimes reasonable to **split a workflow into modules**.
 For this, Snakemake provides the ``include`` directive to include another Snakefile into the current one, e.g.:

 .. code:: python